Activities at Southern Lion Sdn. Bhd.

 6 Launch of a Conservation Program at Johor Elephant Sanctuary in Collaboration with Malaysia’s Wildlife Department

-In August 2017, Southern Lion (SL) launched a collaborative program with the Department of Wildlife and National Parks (PERHILITAN) related to conservation efforts at the Johor Elephant Sanctuary.
+In August 2017, SL launched a collaborative program with the Department of Wildlife and National Parks (PERHILITAN) related to conservation efforts at the Johor Elephant Sanctuary.
 The sanctuary was completed at the end of 2018 and is actively involved in conservation efforts as well as creating awareness among the general public.
 SL has committed to supporting the activities conducted by the sanctuary and helping to raise awareness regarding the importance of wildlife conservation.

 This program will be one of SL’s long-term (five-year) environmental conservation efforts.